nishantverma160380/FAQ/aws-amazon/aws_basics.md

   * VPC
     - Private Cloud
-  * Internet Gateway
-    - Private Network
-  * Network with route tables
-    - Route Table:- A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
-Each subnet in your VPC must be associated with a route table; the table controls the routing for the subnet.
-      - Create Route Table:
-        - Create Route Table {Name-tag: name of the route table, VPC: VPC for the subnet}
-        - Press: Yes, Create
-          - Created route table will be available in the list of route tables
-          - select the created route table
-            - Select the "Route" tab below
-            - A default entry is available which shows the destination IP's within the APC that a subnet can connect.
-            - Click "Edit" button
-              - A new button appeard below with label "Add another route"
-              - Click the "Add another route", a new row will appear.
-              - Enter: Destination, Target
-                - In case of Internet Gateway:- Destination:0.0.0.0/0, Target: Internet_Gateway_ID
-                - One VPC Peered to Specific Subnets:- Destination:Destination_IP, Target: VPC_ID
   * Subnet and Route Table
     - Subnetgroup
     - subnet has to be in one availibility zone